pmyla1/Project3_Group6/README.md

 Next, the allele frequency differences between *A. arenosa* and *A. lyrata* are calculated, and then plotted per scaffold (**CHROM**) as a Manhattan plot using ggplot2.

 Subsequently, the top 1% outlier allele frequency differences are calculated by using `dplyr::arrange(desc(AF_difference))` and then taking the top 1% rows.
 This was performed with an aim of visualizing the "fixed" allele frequency differences between *A. arenosa* and *A. lyrata* at common SNPs.

+## 190424_poly_fst.sh

+**190324_poly_fst.sh** can be used to calculate pairwise Fst values between individuals from different populations.

 # Methodology and Results